Kitaskinaw Education Authority (KEA)

 Hours of Operation: Monday to Friday 7:30am to 4:45pm

 Enoch Day Care provides child care services in a safe, secure, and sanitary environment.
-We strive to provide child friendly stimulation in a health and nurturing manner.
+We strive to provide child friendly stimulation in a healthy and nurturing manner.
 Our method of care is a Play to Learn approach which is agreed to be the best way of care by early learning experts.

 We serve children aged 12 months to 6 years of age.